oracle official Web Site ManualiOracle.it

 "ORA-12154: TNS:could not resolve the connect identifier specified"

-How you should create the database link in order to avoid this error?
+How you could create the database link in order to avoid this error?

 January - SQL tuning